-- Chemical and isotopic analysis of discrete batches of surplus HEU should enable advance determination of whether the material can be blended to produce marketable LWR fuel or must be blended for long-term storage/waste disposal. - Surplus HEU which is determined suitable for LWR fuel use shall be blended to a final product assay of 4.0% $^{235}\text{U}$ . - The 4.0% blended product for LWR fuel use shall be provided in the form of pure $\text{UF}6$ , UNH crystals, or oxide that comply with material standards. - Blending as metal will only be considered for surplus HEU metal and alloy that is not suitable for conversion to LWR fuel. - Surplus HEU which is determined unsuitable for LWR fuel use shall be blended to a final product assay of 0.9% $^{235}\text{U}$ . - The 0.9% blended product for long-term storage/waste disposal shall be provided in the form of oxide, metal, or alloy. - Blending as $\text{UF}6$ shall not be considered for any surplus HEU which is determined unsuitable for LWR fuel. - For each blending option, the annual process capability is defined by the requirement to blend up to 10 MT of surplus HEU at an average assay of 50% to a final product assay of 4.0%.
-[This same product mass throughput rate shall also apply if the blended product is 0.9%; in this case a lesser HEU consumption would result.] - Capability for purification of the incoming HEU stream using solvent extraction of UNH solution shall be provided except in the case of metal blending, which is applicable only for long-term storage/waste disposal. - Adequate supplies of low assay diluent are available in appropriate chemical forms, with the following restrictions: (a) if LEU diluent is used, it is only available as $\text{UF}6$ ; (b) if NU diluent is used, it is available either as $\text{UF}6$ or as oxide; (c) if DU diluent is used, it is available as $\text{UF}6$ , oxide, or metal. - No purification will be required for the incoming low assay diluent stream.
+- Chemical and isotopic analysis of discrete batches of surplus HEU should enable advance determination of whether the material can be blended to produce marketable LWR fuel or must be blended for long-term storage/waste disposal. - Surplus HEU which is determined suitable for LWR fuel use shall be blended to a final product assay of 4.0% ^{235}U . - Surplus HEU which is determined unsuitable for LWR fuel use shall be blended to a final product assay of 0.9% ^{235}U . - The 4.0% blended product for LWR fuel use shall be provided in the form of pure UF_6 , UNH crystals, or oxide that comply with material standards. - Blending as metal will only be considered for surplus HEU metal and alloy that is not suitable for conversion to LWR fuel. - The 0.9% blended product for long-term storage/waste disposal shall be provided in the form of oxide. - Blending as UF_6 shall not be considered for any surplus HEU which is determined unsuitable for LWR fuel. - For each blending option, the annual process capability is defined by the requirement to blend up to 10 MT of surplus HEU at an average assay of 50% to a final product assay of 4.0%.
+(This same product mass throughput rate shall also apply if the blended product is 0.9%; in this case a lesser HEU consumption would result.) - Capability for purification of the incoming HEU stream using solvent extraction of UNH solution shall be provided except in the case of metal blending, which is applicable only for long-term storage/waste disposal. - Adequate supplies of low assay diluent are available in appropriate chemical forms, with the following restrictions: (a) if LEU diluent is used, it is only available as UF_6 ; (b) if NU diluent is used, it is available either as UF_6 or as oxide; (c) if DU diluent is used, it is available as UF_6 , oxide, or metal. - No purification will be required for the incoming low assay diluent stream.